by Andrew White | May 7, 2019 | Comments Off on Will Your Organization Win?

 But the article calls out a fundamental question every one of us faces, and I include CEOs, CIOs and CDOs.
 While financial investors like Mr. Buffett seek to find companies that will return a winning hand for their investment, the managers and leaders of those same firms are doing the exact same thing.
 Investors are trying to find the next big winner; the managers and leaders of those firms are all trying to change/transform their organization into a winner.
 The question is, what defines winning and greatness?
 What provides a lasting competitive edge?

 Leaders and managers seek strategies to win in the markets they operate.
 Mr. Buffett and his peers seek to locate those managers who have a winning strategy defined, or defensible.
-Yet since Mr. Buffett May back a losing horse from time to time, so managers and leaders of such horses in their race my also lose.
-It is a vexing question.
+Yet since Mr. Buffett May back a losing horse from time to time, so managers and leaders of such horses in their race may also lose.
+It is a vexing challenge.

 So despite the rhetoric, and in spite of investor tips on the next big thing, will your company “win” in its designated market?
 Will your agency delivery on its mission or exceed its goals?
 It remains a really hard question to answer and there are too few certainties.
 Again this year we are surveying organizations to understand where they spend their money, where they see a return/value, and what the range, mix and level of spend and return is.
 Maybe this year we can unearth some pearls of wisdom.
 Then again, I might just research the firms Mr. Buffett invests in.